ShukuratBello/alx-pre_course/0x01-git/README.md

-This is a Readme file fo 0x01-git
+This is a Readme file for 0x01-git